apnex/probe/README.md

 # `probe`

 `probe` is an API service that performs active healthchecks of any `http/https` service.
-It provides a UI of configured tiles to provide real-time visualisation of configured probes.
+It provides a UI of status tiles to provide real-time visualisation of configured probes.
 Suitable for quickly validating microservice health or configured firewall rules.

 ![probe-status](probe-status.gif)